vr-voyage/degu-diffusion/README.md

   `IMAGES_HEIGHT=768`

 * `MAX_IMAGES_BEFORE_THREAD`
-  The nuber of images after which the bot will automatically create a thread.
+  The number of images after which the bot will automatically create a thread.
   **Default** : `2`
   That means that if you set it to 5 :
   When requesting up to 5 images per job, the bot will output everything